Edmonds Marsh Wildlife Sanctuary – Preservation and Restoration

-• Fully completing the environmental cleanup of Chevron’s Unocal site
+• Interacting with Dept. of Ecology on the cleanup of the old Unocal site

 • Volunteers-pulling-and-rolling-out-dense-nighthade-roots-from-stream-channel